 Macb.
-There 's comfort yet; they are assailable: Then be thou jocund.
-Ere the bat hath flown His cloister'd flight; ere to black Hecate's summons The shard-borne beetle, with his drowsy hums, Hath rung night's yawning peal, There shall be done a deed of dreadful note.
-Lady M. What 's to be done?
+There's comfort yet; they are assailable: Then be thou jocund.
+Ere the bat hath flown His cloister'd flight; ere to black Hecate's summons The shard-born beetle, with his drowsy hums,

+Hath rung Night's yawning peal, there shall be done A deed of dreadful note.
+Lady M. What's to be done?
 Macb.
 Be innocent of the knowledge, dearest chuck, Till thou applaud the deed.
-Come, seeling night,

-Scarf up the tender eye of pitiful day, And, with thy bloody and invisible hand,
+Come, seeling Night, Scarf up the tender eye of pitiful Day, And, with thy bloody and invisible hand, Cancel, and tear to pieces, that great bond Which keeps me pale! -- Light thickens; and the crow

-Cancel, and tear to pieces, that great bond Which keeps me pale! -- Light thickens; and the crow Makes wing to the rooky wood; 79 Good things of day begin to droop and drowse, Whiles night's black agents to their preys do rouse.
+Makes wing to th' rooky wood; Good things of Day begin to droop and drowse, Whiles Night's black agents to their preys do rouse.
 Thou marvell'st at my words: but hold thee still; Things bad begun make strong themselves by ill.
 So, pr'ythee, go with me.
 [Exeunt.

 SCENE III. -- The same.
 A park, with a road leading to the palace.

 Enter three Murderers.

 1 Mur.
 But who did bid thee join with us?
 3 Mur.
 Macbeth.
 2 Mur.
 He needs not our mistrust; since he delivers Our offices, and what we have to do, To the direction just.
-1 Mur.
+90 1 Mur.
 Then stand with us.
-The west yet glimmers with some streaks of day: Now spurs the lated traveller apace, 80 To gain the timely inn; and near approaches The subject of our watch.
+The west yet glimmers with some streaks of day: Now spurs the lated traveller apace, To gain the timely inn; and near approaches The subject of our watch.
+3 Mur.
 Hark!
 I hear horses.
-3 Mur.
 Ban.
 [Within.]
 Give us a light there, ho!
 2 Mur.
-Then it is he: the rest That are within the note of expectation, Already are i' the court.
+Then 'tis he: the rest That are within the note of expectation, Already are i' th' court.
 His horses go about.
 1 Mur.
 3 Mur.
 Almost a mile; but he does usually, So all men do, from hence to the palace gate Make it their walk.
 Enter Banquo, and Fleance, with a torch.
+A light, a light!
 2 Mur.
-A light, a light!
-'T is he.
+'Tis he.
 3 Mur.
 1 Mur.
 Stand to 't.
-Ban.
-It will be rain to-night.
+91 Ban.
+It will ø rain to-night.
 1 Mur.
 Let it come down.
-[Assaults Banquo.
+[The First Murderer strikes out the light, while the others assault Banquo.
 Ban.
 O, treachery!
 Fly, good Fleance, fly, fly, fly!
 Thou may'st revenge -- O slave!
 [Dies.
 Fleance escapes.
 3 Mur.
 Who did strike out the light?
 1 Mur.
 Was 't not the way?
 3 Mur.
-There 's but one down; the son is fled.
+There's but one down; the son is fled.
 2 Mur.
 We have lost Best half of our affair.
 1 Mur.
-Well, let 's away, and say how much is done.
+Well, let's away, And say how much is done.
 [Exeunt.
 SCENE IV. -- A room of state in the palace.

 A banquet prepared.
 Enter Macbeth, Lady Macbeth, Rosse, Lenox, Lords, and Attendants.
 Macb.
-You know your own degrees, sit down: at first and last, The hearty welcome.
+You know your own degrees, sit down: at first And last, the hearty welcome.
 Lords.
-Thanks to your majesty.
+Thanks to your Majesty.
 Macb.
-Ourself will mingle with society,

-And play the humble host.
+Ourself will mingle with society, And play the humble host.
 Our hostess keeps her state; but, in best time, We will require her welcome.

-Lady M. Pronounce it for me, Sir, to all our friends; For my heart speaks, they are welcome.
+92 Lady M. Pronounce it for me, Sir, to all our friends; For my heart speaks, they are welcome.
 Enter first Murderer, to the door.
+Macb.
+See, they encounter thee with their hearts' thanks.
+Both sides are even: here I 'll sit i' th' midst.